 Natural Beekeeping in Sussex

 A far more sustainable approach to beekeeping, than the traditional method of using fabricated hives and feeders.
-Natural Beekeeping is the practice of farming honey from Bees, in a more natural habitat (commonly tree hives and sun hives).
+Natural Beekeeping is the practice of farming honey from Sussex Bees, in a more natural habitat (commonly tree hives and sun hives).

 The Natural Beekeeping Trust was formed in 2009; in response to the need for an alternative approach to the care of bees.
 The key aims of the trust are to disseminate information about natural beekeeping and develop new understandings; and ways of relating to the bee that work with its natural behaviour.
 Rather than the enforced and stressful methods seen in conventional, chemical dependent beekeeping.

-Sussex Bees For Sale
+Honey Bees For Sale in Sussex

 Back to our home county where you will find two annual Bee Auctions in Sussex.
 A Bee Auction is a truly buzzing event, full of bee keepers, honey, beeswax products and Bees for sale.
 Besides auctions for Honey Bee Colonies and Queens from Bee Traders; you can find all the trappings and supplies you need to handle bees, for rearing and keeping healthy Honey Bees (apiculture).